danigorbaciov/docs.wavesplatform/docs/en/ecosystem/waves-oracles/create-an-oracle-card-with-waves-oracle.md

 Once the oracle card has been created, the oracle card is available to all users.
 The oracle card informs users what data and in what format the oracle will send from sources (e.g. external APIs) to blockchain Waves.

-## Fields of the 'create my oracle' form
+## Fields of the 'Create My Oracle' Form

 | Field | Description |
 | :--- | :--- |